In this guide, we discuss whether renewable energy might make electricity cheaper, or more expensive.

 Other resources on the most and least polluted States and cities in the US are the lung.org resources, and the qz.com and wikipedia.org resources

-Comparison By Australian State: Renewable Energy % Of Electricity Production vs Average Electricity Price
+Comparison By Australian States: Renewable Energy % Of Electricity Generation vs Average Electricity Price

 Below, we compare by each Australian State: